Safeguarding and Child Protection at Sir John Heron

 You need to be aware that it is a statutory requirement for all schools, early years settings and childminders to pass on information to Children’s Social Care if they are concerned about a child’s welfare or safety.
 We will usually discuss these concerns with parents/ carers first and request consent before contacting Children’s Social Care, unless a child is at risk of immediate harm.

-If you are ever worried about a child, then please talk to the Designated Safeguarding Leads, Mr Howell, Mrs Robinson and Mrs Patel, or phone Newham’s safeguarding team on 020 3373 4600.
+If you are ever worried about a child, then please talk to the Designated Safeguarding Leads, Ms Broughton, Mr Howell, Mrs Robinson and Mrs Patel, or phone Newham’s safeguarding team on 020 3373 4600.
 If a child is in immediate danger you should phone the police on 999.

 Our staff receive annual Safeguarding Training in addition to specific training, including Female Genital Mutilation (FGM) Training and Prevent Duty Training.